Degree type(s): Minor

 Catechesis and the New Evangelization Minor Program

 The minor in Catechesis and the New Evangelization is designed to answer the Church's call for renewed missionary efforts both in regions awaiting a first hearing of the gospel and also within cultures of longstanding Christian tradition needing renewal.
-It an ideal complement to a major in Theology, Theological Studies, or Catholic Studies for those who desire practical training for ministry, as it is designed to train students to form Christian disciples in the post-modern world.
+It is an ideal complement to a major in Theology, Theological Studies, or Catholic Studies for those who desire practical training for ministry, as it is designed to train students to form Christian disciples in the post-modern world.
 It involves intensive classroom instruction as well as experiential education in supervised ministry settings in area parishes.

-It is well-suited for those desiring employment in the fields of youth ministry, religious education, campus ministry, mission work and evangelization, and parish or diocesan communications, as well as those exploring vocations to the priesthood or religious life.
+This minor is well-suited for those desiring employment in the fields of youth ministry, religious education, campus ministry, mission work and evangelization, and parish or diocesan communications, as well as those exploring vocations to the priesthood or religious life.

 Even as one of the most affordable private universities in the nation, the University of Mary does offer a variety of scholarships.
 In fact, 99% of main campus undergraduate students receive some form of scholarship!